 Huge savings can be made on train tickets if you plan ahead.
 If you leave it late it’s still worth phoning the relevant train company to see if any advance tickets or deals are still available – even on the day of travel – you may avoid a hefty fare at the station.
 Another thing to bear in mind is checking to see if two singles are cheaper than one return ticket.

 If you’re travelling on a budget, hiring a campervan or motorhome could be an ideal way to explore the UK, Europe, or beyond.
 By combining accommodation and transport you can potentially save money while gaining the added freedom of a self-drive holiday, where you call the shots on where and when you travel and where you stay.

 This option also enables you to avoid the hassle and charges associated with flying.
 There are various hire websites offering a range of vehicles to suit different budgets and needs, as well as plenty of advice online offering tips on driving and good spots to visit.

 It may sound odd to hand your house over to a stranger but when you consider the savings that can be made it does become more enticing.
 The cost of lodgings and restaurants can often be the most expensive things on holiday, with home swapping these prices are eliminated or greatly reduced.

-House swappers avoid pricey tourist hot-spots by staying in a residential area and lament on memorable holidays.
+House swappers avoid pricey tourist hot spots by staying in a residential area and lamenting memorable holidays.
 The one downside is the work.
-You need to be prepared to send a lot of emails to find the right houseswap but the financial saving makes it worth while.
+You need to be prepared to spend a lot of emails to find the right house swap but the financial saving makes it worthwhile.

-With such a wide range of holiday destinations and holiday choice, it’s vital to shop around to ensure you get a great deal and value for money on your holiday.”
+With such a wide range of holiday destinations and holiday choices, it’s vital to shop around to ensure you get a great deal and value for money on your holiday.”